 I groaned.
 Aoife had her gaelic football blitz!
 That would take all morning!
 Why couldn’t the Thief have stolen that memory from Dad?

 Instead of me and Aoife carefully constructing characters, I ended up on the sideline of a pitch in the freezing cold while she played a blinder as usual.
-It should have been awful, but it wasn’t and that was all because of Dad.
+It should have been awful and I even brought a book to read for when I got bored, but it wasn’t actually.
+It was fun.

 ‘Give me a A!’

 ‘This is taking too long – GO AOIFE!’

 Aoife scored another point, ran back towards us shaking her fist and grinning.
 I forgot all about everything that had happened and hugged Dad in celebration.

 In the car driving home, we were in high spirits.
 Dad looked back at Aoife.‘You were great Aoife.
 The moment you -’

 I swear I saw a flicker of darkness in the car, like a black cloak blocking my view of my father for a second followed by a gust of cold wind then Dad’s perplexed expression.